DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTabs/1 Configuration/iconPosition.md

 ---
 ---
 ##### shortDescription
-Specifies icon position inside the tab.
+Specifies icon position relative to the text inside the tab.

 ---
 The position can be on of the following: